Last updated in April 2017

 In higher education, there are ties between the state‑run Sultan Qaboos University and German universities as well as with the German Academic Exchange Service (DAAD), the Alexander von Humboldt Foundation and German research institutions.
 It is only in recent years that German higher education institutions have focused their interest on Oman’s education market, as on those of the other Gulf states.

 Bilateral relations in the cultural and education sectors focus on cooperation in science and technology, in particular with Oman’s Ministry of Higher Education and Ministry of Heritage and Culture, as well as between German universities and the Sultan Qaboos University and the University of Nizwa.
 Since 2005, Omanis have been coming to Germany to study under the Omani government’s scholarship programme.

-There are currently some 400 Omanis learning German.
+There are currently some 1500 Omanis learning German.
 Language instruction is offered mainly by universities and colleges, including the Sultan Qaboos University, the University of Nizwa and GUtech.

-The aim of the Berlin‑based German‑Omani Association, which was founded in Bonn on 4 September 1992, is to develop friendly relations between the two countries and promote cooperation in culture, business, science and sports.
+Relations in the sports sector encompass football, hockey, volleyball and track and athletics.
+The founding in Muscat of the Omani‑German Friendship Society, with HH Sayyid Tariq bin Shabib Al Said as its Honorary President, was officially announced in June 2014.
+The Berlin‑based German‑Omani Association, which was founded in Bonn on 4 September 1992, also seeks to develop friendly relations between the two countries and promote cooperation in culture, business, science, academia and sports.